zacharycohan/ZBook/README.md

 Username: admin
 Password: password

-from here, you can look at some of the fetures of the program.
+from here, you can look at some of the features of the program.

 any questions can be emailed to me at zachary.j.cohan@gmail.com and I will get to them when I can.
 Thank you